HTTPArchive/almanac.httparchive.org/src/content/en/2022/accessibility.md

   height="457",
 ) }}

 Buttons typically get their accessible names from their content or an ARIA attribute.
 Per the first rule of ARIA, if an element can derive its accessible name without the use of ARIA, this is preferable.
 Therefore a `<button>` should get its accessible name from its text content rather than an ARIA attribute if possible.
 We found that 61% of buttons on desktop and 58% in mobile sites get their accessible name from content which is good.
-We also found that 20% of buttons on desktop sites and 23% of buttons on mobile sites get their accessible names from the aria-label attribute.
-There are few cases where an aria-label can help.
-For example, if the page has multiple buttons with the same content, but different purposes, then an aria-label can be used to provide a better accessible name.
-Sometimes developers also use aria-label when the button has only an image or icon, which might be a reason why mobile sites use the aria-label, rather than the content, to define accessible names.
+We also found that 20% of buttons on desktop sites and 23% of buttons on mobile sites get their accessible names from the `aria-label` attribute.
+There are few cases where an `aria-label` can help.
+For example, if the page has multiple buttons with the same content, but different purposes, then an `aria-label` can be used to provide a better accessible name.
+Sometimes developers also use `aria-label` when the button has only an image or icon, which might be a reason why mobile sites use the `aria-label`, rather than the content, to define accessible names.

 ### Hiding content